 Don’t Use ‘cf‘ plants for breeding

 My buddy Nestor points out that it’s important to emphasize that this is done for our own categorization and knowledge.
 You should never title these plants as parents when breeding (and likely shouldn’t use them at all if you’re planning on large-scale production).
 Be mindful that, even if you think you have something IDd you could (and likely are) still wrong.
 Tread carefully in the territory of naming unnamed plants, but use it for your own benefit.

-With experience you’ll come to be able to identify traits of individual species and what to expect from them.
+With experience you’ll get better at identify traits of individual species and what to expect from them.
 This can also give you a good kick-off point for understanding the care requirements of your orchid as well as potential identifications characteristics within hybrids.
 For example, Phalaenopsis equestris imparts spotting on the two bottom petals, as well as a higher prevalence for keikis production, and miniature flowers.
 Similarly, Phal venosa often imparts tones of orange.
 Phragmipedium kovachii imparts BIG flowers into it’s hybrids.
 Phragmipedium besseae provides tones of bright red, and coral into it’s offspring.